 DJ Mitch Fortune provides a unrivaled level of service and has a specialized set of skills that are unique and unmatched in this industry.
 DJ Mitch Fortune has 27+ years of experience as a professional DJ which began at the age of 15.
 Mitch can rock a dance floor like no one’s business.
 Mitch has 20+ years of hospitality experience, having owned and operated several restaurants, night clubs, and breweries, which means he is committed to the total execution and experience of your event, not just the music.
 He will coordinate with your other vendors to make sure the event flows with out any glitches, and he will make sure your guests are having the time of their lives.
-Mitch has a degree in dramatic arts with an emphasis in production, specifically lighting and sound design.
+Mitch has a degree in dramatic arts with a focus on production, specifically lighting and sound design.
 He is dedicated to producing an event that is flawless in execution, with impeccable sound quality and stunning visual design.
 Not only that, Mitch can wow a crowd with his stage presence.
 Mitch has over 10+ years of experience as a professional MC and has been rated rated as one of the best Trivia Show hosts/MCs in WNC in both the Mountain Xpress Best of WNC and The Best of Asheville Awards (check out Mitch's Totally Rad Trivia if trivia is your thing).
 Mitch is one of the best MC’s you will find for your event.
 Finally, people love him.
 Your guests will swoon for him.
 After your wedding, your family will want to invite him over for the holidays.
 Mitch delivers an experience and level of service you just can’t get anywhere else.

 Bonus, as the owner of the company Mitch travels with one of the cleanest, swankiest, and best looking DJ set ups you will ever see, because he wants to make sure his performance space looks as good as the rest of your wedding.
 He believes that your wedding is an event that you have spent so much time planning and designing that it deserves the freshest DJ set up ever!